xiaqingshan/BinaryLaptop/README.md

 # BinaryLaptop
-A useful tool for binaty laptop working as one.
+This project is to develop a useful tool for binaty laptop working together.

+Just join us and enjoy it!